 - Archon should be played competitively, both in tournaments and otherwise.

-- Archon is a 100-card singleton format.
+- Archon is a singleton format where you play with at least 100 cards in your deck.
 This promotes diversity in gameplay.

 - Commander-centric strategies are encouraged in Archon.

 - Access to extra mana should come at the price of meaningful resources.